Noriko-fos/Noriko-fos/README.md

 - ♡ Hi, I’m @Noriko-fos
 - ♤ I’m interested in coding and cybersecurity
 - ♧ I’m currently learning basics of programming
-- ♢  How to reach me:
- ⇾Instagram: @nori._.noriko
- ⇾Telegram: @telekkkk